XinyueZ/nasaphoto-server/README.md

 # Config file

-After checkout it's still lack of a config.go that give some base value of whole project.
+After checkout it's still lack of a config.go that gives some base value of whole project(inc. key to NASA API, Firebase's Auth).

 ```go
 package index